slimphp/Slim-Website/docs/start/upgrade.md

 # Removal of Stop/Halt
 Slim Core has removed Stop/Halt.
-In your applications, you should transition to using the withStatusCode() and withBody()
+In your applications, you should transition to using the withStatus() and withBody()

 Example In Slim 2.x: